abcxyz/abc/README.md

 - The template is downloaded and unpacked into a temp directory, called the "template directory."
-- The spec file is loadedand parsed as YAML from the template directory
+- The spec file is loaded and parsed as YAML from the template directory
 - Another temp directory called the "scratch directory" is created.
 - The steps in the spec file are executed in sequence:
   - `include` actions copy files and directories from the template directory to